thomasbattram/thesis/index/thesis.utf8.md

 }

-\caption{(ref:traits-manhattan-cap)}(\#fig:traits-manhattan)
+\caption[(ref:traits-manhattan-scap)]{(ref:traits-manhattan-cap)}(\#fig:traits-manhattan)
 \end{figure}

 Next we estimated the variance (see equation \@ref(eq:r-squared)) captured by each association to gauge the level of covariation between complex traits and DNA methylation.

 The total trait variance correlated with DNA methylation (r^2^) at each site varied from 0.0011 to 0.97 with a median of 0.093 (__Figure \@ref(fig:rsq-distribution)__).
 The sum of r^2^ values ranged greatly from 0.0055 to 23,879 (__Figure \@ref(fig:rsq-sum-distribution)__), with a median of 1.2.
 There was evidence that eight studies had a total sum of r^2^ values greater than the mean (FDR < 0.05) and r^2^ values from individual associations from these studies made up the majority of r^2^ values greater than 0.1 (__Figure \@ref(fig:rsq-distribution)__).
 When excluding those studies from the results, the median r^2^ value at individual sites was 0.025.

-(ref:rsq-distribution-cap) __Distribution of r-squared values across all CpG sites in The EWAS Catalog__.
+(ref:rsq-distribution-cap) __Distribution of r^2^ values across all CpG sites in The EWAS Catalog__.
 Each EWAS can identify multiple differentially methylated positions, each of which will capture some variance of the trait of interest for that EWAS (r^2^). $\sum {r^2}$ is the sum of r^2^ values, the distribution of which is shown in __Figure \@ref(fig:rsq-sum-distribution)__.
 Eight studies were identified for which there was strong evidence that the sum of r^2^ values were greater than the mean across all studies.
 All of the differentially methylated positions identified by those studies are highlighted in blue on the plot.

+(ref:rsq-distribution-scap) Distribution of r^2^ values across all CpG sites in The EWAS Catalog

 \begin{figure}